dhh1128/cfa/cfa-paper.md

 ## 5. Declaring CFAs in practice

 Cross-File Associations are expressed through *declaration strategies*: conventions by which a file signals that it participates in a particular association.
+In this paper, *strategy* refers exclusively to a convention for expressing a CFA, not to a workflow, policy, or governance mechanism.

 A strategy determines how a relationship is made legible to humans and software; it does not define the semantics of the relationship itself.

 CFA design intentionally supports multiple strategies instead of prescribing a single canonical mechanism.
 This plurality reflects a core design commitment: relationships among files already exist in practice, expressed through ad hoc conventions, naming patterns, and metadata.
 CFAs aim to recognize and formalize these practices incrementally, not to replace them wholesale.